huanlui/gcalsync/README.md

 ## Security warnings

 - This application copies data from one Google account calendar to a different one.
-Please, make your that you are not sharing sensible data.
+Please, make share your that you are not sharing sensible data and confirm it with your organisation.
 - Make sure you don't expose any credential information (.json and .pickle files are ignored on `.gitignore` file to prevent this.

 ## How to install